pmeisen/js-gantt/examples/README.md

 ### Creating SVG from nodeJS (exportSvgWithNodeJs)

-Yes it is possible to create Gantt-Charts, i.e.,
+Yes it is possible to create Gantt-Charts, i.e., SVG files (and also convert these to, e.g., PNG) within nodeJS (see [here](exportSvgWithNodeJs/example.js)).
-SVG files (and also convert these to, e.g., PNG) within nodeJS.
 I personally only use the library within a browser, so the example just shows what may be possible.
 The examples utilizes *phantomJs* to render the SVG in the headless browser, retrieves the created SVG and stores it in a file.
 There are some things to be considered to make this example more usable:

 1. It may be nicer to push the options, as well as the width and height through nodeJs into the JavaScript.
 Currently the *options* are also